Q: What ages do you teach?

 A: Students LOVE to play straight through pieces, beginning to end, often at a fast speed.
 However, usually this is NOT practicing.
 Good practice includes many, many repetitions of small sections, usually at a slow tempo to insure accuracy, in order to conquer trouble spots.
 At the weekly lesson, a practice plan including piece titles, page numbers, and specific goals is written out.
 The student should follow this plan in his home practice.
 Please note that home practice will often include written work (to be completed in the “theory” book).

-Q: Do I need to have a piano at home?
+Q: Do I need to have the instrument at home?

 A: Students need to have access to an instrument for their home practice.
 Although a well-maintained acoustic piano is definitely preferable, students may use electronic instruments for their home practice as specified below.
 (Please note that a keyboard and a digital piano are not the same.)